Sub-Chapter 1: General Provisions

 § 2214.
 Trust and escrow accounts

-(b) If a deposit is reasonably expected to earn a substantial amount of interest, the broker shall place the deposit in an individual interest-bearing trust or escrow account for the benefit of the beneficial owner.
+(b) If a deposit is reasonably expected to earn a substantial amount of interest, the broker shall, at the request of the person or persons making the deposit, place the deposit in an individual interest-bearing trust or escrow account for the benefit of the beneficial owner.
 In regard to individual interest-bearing trust and escrow accounts:

 (1) Unless otherwise agreed to in writing by all parties, the interest earned shall be applied to the purchase price due from the buyer if the sale is consummated, shall be returned to the buyer if the deposit is returned to the buyer, and shall be payable to the seller if the buyer defaults.
 Contracts shall carry this language conspicuously above the signature lines.

 (2) No checks shall be drawn against uncollected deposits in the account.

 (3) None of the contract deposits shall be withdrawn until the contract has been terminated by performance, or by operation of its own terms, or by agreement in writing between all parties involved in the contract, or by order of a court of competent jurisdiction.

 (c) If a deposit is not reasonably expected to earn a substantial amount of interest, the broker shall place the deposit in a pooled interest-bearing trust or escrow account and direct that the interest be remitted to the Vermont Housing Finance Agency in accordance with the provisions of 8 V.S.A. § 14210.